 Time for a little mathemagic!
 Choose any five cards from a pack and show four of them to your partner.
 How can they work out the fifth?

-you went.
-Can yo work out how these patterns were created and
+Remember that you want someone following behind you to see where you went.
+Can yo work out how these patterns were created and recreate them?

-are you controlling when you change the values of the variables?
+Explore this how this program produces the sequences it does.
+What are you controlling when you change the values of the variables?

 Just four procedures were used to produce a design.
 How was it done?
 Can you be systematic and elegant so that someone can follow your logic?

 Solve this Sudoku puzzle whose clues are in the form of sums of the numbers which should appear in diagonal opposite cells.

 Can you use your powers of logic and deduction to work out the missing information in these sporty situations?

 Four numbers on an intersection that need to be placed in the surrounding cells.
 That is all you need to know to solve this sudoku.